 Health benefits of coconut oil

-There is something interesting about the fat in coconut oil – it consists mostly of saturated fat, but a different kind than animal sourced saturated fat.
-This has to do with the fatty acids in coconut oil called Medium Chain Triglycerides or MCT’s – which unlike most fats, don’t get stored in our body.
+There is something interesting about the fat in coconut oil.
+It consists mostly of saturated fat, but it’s different from animal sourced saturated fat.
+This has to do with the fatty acids in coconut oil called Medium Chain Triglycerides or MCT’s.

 Antibacterial – They help eliminate harmful bacteria that can lead to infections such as gum disease, urinary tract infections, throat infections and skin infections.

-Antifungal – The three different fatty acids in coconut oil, lauric acid, caprylic acid and capric acid help kill fungus and yeast infections including candida and ringworm.
+Antifungal – The three fatty acids in coconut oil, lauric acid, caprylic acid and capric acid help kill fungus and eliminate yeast infections including candida and ringworm.

 Antiparasitic – Kills lice, worms and other parasites and helps detoxify any harmful substances they leave behind.